 What is the Master Novel Outline Tool?

-And I know that most people think that Word is the tool for writers, while Excel is mostly used by financial professionals, I’m here to prove you wrong.
-Because of its way of organizing data in tabs and tables, Excel is an excellent planning tool for many things.
-I love Excel and I use it every day at my job, so it was only natural that I’d attempt to use it for outlining my novels.
-You’ll be surprised at how versatile Excel is for this purpose and I’m sure that in time, you’ll learn to love it.
+Most people think that Word is the tool for writers, while financial professionals mostly use Excel.
+I’m here to prove you wrong.
+Excel is an excellent planning tool for many things because it organizes data in tabs and tables.
+I love Excel, and I use it every day at my job, so it was only natural that I’d attempt to use it for outlining my novels.
+You’ll be surprised at how versatile Excel is for this purpose, and I’m sure that in time, you’ll learn to love it.

 The latest version of this tool has been designed in Excel 2016.
 It should function correctly in Excel 2013 and 2010 as well.
 I can’t vouch for Excel 2007.
 If you read this and try the tool on Excel 2007, please tell me if it works.
 Same for Excel on Mac – no idea if it works since I don’t have access to a Mac.
 If anyone could test it, please post your findings.
 Thanks!

-One small caveat to mention: because of an Excel limitation, no mathematical calculations can be made with dates that are prior to Jan 1, 1900.
-So, if your novel is set in the past, the system won’t be able to compute age differences and things like that for dates preceding that date.
+One small caveat to mention: because of an Excel limitation, no mathematical calculations can be made with dates before Jan 1, 1900.
+So, if your novel is set in the past, the system won’t compute age differences and things like that for dates preceding that date.
 One trick I recommend, if needed: Make a convention that 7000 is 1000.
 So, Oct 10, 1859, would be Oct 10, 7859.
 It’s a cheap trick, but it does work!

 Outlining Tool – General Usage

-The spreadsheet is organized into tabs and their progression is from left to right, for the most part.
-You have to do some hopping around, but overall, the idea is to go from left to right and build.
-The tabs are color-coded into groups so navigation is going to be quite easy and intuitive.
+The spreadsheet is organized into tabs, and their progression is from left to right, for the most part.
+You have to hop around, but overall, the idea is to go from left to right and build.
+The tabs are color-coded into groups, so navigation is going to be quite easy and intuitive.

 The first tab of all is Instructions.
 That’s where I memorialized detailed instructions for each tab.
 If you read this post fully, you probably won’t need the Instructions tab.